DoS Attack and Types—What is the denial of service attack in hacking?

 An attack in which the hacker comprises several zombies and continuously floods the target with different SYN packets.
 All the targets will be weighed down by these SYN packets, and they can go down, or the performance will be decreased drastically.

 This type of attack fights back against the reassembling ability of the desired target.
 Several fragmented packets are delivered to the target, which makes it tough for the target to reassemble them all.
-Therefore, access is denied to the legit clients.
+Therefore, access is denied to legit clients.

 TCP-State Exhaustion Attack